periode/thesis/corpus/online_posts.md

 Alexey Spizhevoy: the balance between easiness (to read, maintain) and smart ideas, originality. he refers to *Zen and The Art of Motorcycle Maintenance* (craft)

-John Rainey: quoting his college prof, "elegant code provides the simplest soolution to a problem"
+John Rainey: quoting his college prof, "elegant code provides the simplest solution to a problem"

 Mario Hines: gives an example, but doesn't say why.